the-teachingRSE-project/competencies/competencies.md

 or when they are based in a dedicated RSE team.
 We also look at organisational aspects in the context of each of the considered competencies, since there are a variety of ways that organisations can contribute to and support them, complementing those proposed by @Katerbow2018.
-Some of them are brought to life in the example career path of the appendix.
+Some of them are brought to life in the example career path of @subsec:examplemaster in the appendix.
 We first summarise the meaning of each of the columns in the tables:

 - **Competency:** The code assigned to the competency being considered, as defined in @sec:required-generic-skills.